|Credits||4 SWS / 5 ECTS|

 A common categorization of object recognition is to divide into

-- Recognition of specific objects : E.g. to find a particular person or face or a particular building or a particular traffic sign
+- Recognition of specific objects (identification): E.g. to find a particular person or face or a particular building or a particular traffic sign

 - Recognition of object categories: Here the task is to find and locate instances of a given category in an image, e.g. find faces or find pedestrians or find cars.
-This task, where a single category is given and instances of this category must be found is also called object detection.
-A more challenging task is to recognize instances of multiple categories.
-E.g. if a robot shall identify all objects in its environment.
+This category can be further subdivided in image classification, object localisation, object recognition, semantic segmentation

 Machine Learning algorithms are applied for both of these recognition categories.
 The choice of a suitable ML algorithm for a given task is important.
 However, even more important is the modelling and description of visual features.
 Here a common categorization is to divide into